Misioslav/expressvpn/README.md

 # ExpressVPN

-Container based on [polkaned/expressvpn](https://hub.docker.com/r/polkaned/expressvpn) version.
+Container-based on [polkaned/expressvpn](https://hub.docker.com/r/polkaned/expressvpn) version.
 This is my attempt mostly to learn more about docker.

 ExpressVPN version: `3.13.0.8`
 Currently set to use `lightway_udp` protocol with `chacha20` cipher.

-Experimental -> arm version available with tag `armhf` from version `3.8.0.4`.
-I currently do not own Raspberry Pi of any kind to test this version, but feel free to let me know via GitHub if anything does not work properly.
+## EXPERIMENTAL

+Version 3.13.0.8 contains a script that checks if the host's kernel version meets minimum requirements to allow `network_lock`.
+If not and the user sets or leaves the default setting `network_lock` to `on`, then `network_lock` will be disabled to allow expressvpn to run.
+If you do not wish to use it, please, use an older version for now.

 ## NETWORK_LOCK